philc/vimium/README.markdown

     tcq         close tabs on the left
-    te         moves a tab to the right tq         moves a tab to the left tm        marks a tab for a move tp        puts a marked tab
+    te         moves a tab to the right tq         moves a tab to the left tM        marks a tab for a move tm        Marks a tab by a single key (register)
+    `        Go to tab marked by single key (register) tp        puts a marked tab
     td         detaches a tab into a new window tf         switches to last focused tab